Jonathan-Sharon/ex3/README.md

-# ex3
-The third exercise in Advanced Programming 1
+# The 3rd exercise - Advanced Programming 1

+## Design
+In this project, we implement several different classes:

+### Cache Manager

+In this project, we are implementing Cache Manager using a text file.
+As known, after the program shuts down all the variables